 At the top of the list of grooming breeds is probably the Poodle, regardless of size or variety (Standard, Miniature, or Toy).
 We’ve all seen that typical Poodle cut ― officially known as the lion cut ― with the pom-poms of fluffed fur on the head, the ears, the ankles, and chest.
 Sometimes even dyed baby blue or bubblegum pink.
 Though the Poodle is far from the pampered and ditzy dog the stereotypes would suggest, and these are exaggerations, their coat does need a lot of attention.
 They’re considered hypoallergenic dogs, and since they barely shed at all, they need some extra help dealing with dead hair, tangles, and knots.
 The curly fluff that is a Poodle coat will easily get matted without regular brushing.
 Regardless of if you go for the lion cut or the natural look of a sheep, the Poodle requires a little extra effort.

 The Bichon Frisé is another curly breed, which is often mistaken for a white cloud with legs.
 The fluff is achieved with a hairdryer and comb-teasing, but even without that, their fine hairs need help not getting matted.
 The Portuguese Water Dog also needs a little extra help, their curly coat prone to matting.
 Like the Bichon Frisé, they have hair, rather than fur, which means that it continuously grows, and needs regular trimming and maintenance.
-The Soft-Coated Wheaten Terrier doesn’t shed, and ― as the name suggests ― their coat is soft and silky.
+The Soft-Coated Wheaten Terrier barely sheds, and ― as the name suggests ― their coat is soft and silky.
 You don’t want those fine, curly hairs getting tangled and matted, so regular brushing is a must.
 The Miniature Schnauzer is coarse-haired, low-shedding, and needs a good groom every few weeks.

 Knots and cords